 Only “regulated cannabis,” defined as cannabis sold by a dispensary licensed by the Cannabis Regulatory Commission (CRC), will be allowed in the marketplace.
 But individuals possessing and selling underground cannabis will still be violating the law.

 “Our State Attorney General Gurbir Grewal is on record stating that the new amendment does not authorize unregulated marijuana,” NJWeedman said.

 NJWeedman and a Legal Cannabis Market

-NJWeedman seeks to have the Court declare the referendum unconstitutional and invalidate the application and implementation of the ‘Constitutional Amendment to Legalize Marijuana.’”
+NJWeedman seeks to have the Court declare the referendum unconstitutional.
+He wants to invalidate the application and implementation of the ‘Constitutional Amendment to Legalize Marijuana.’”

 He asserts that the Regulated Cannabis Act, as the amendment is referred to in the lawsuit, “deprives him of equal protection and due process under the U.S. Constitution and subjects him to selective prosecution.

-NJWeedman argues that the enabling legislation will unjust if the cannabis sold by corporations, large run by white men, is legal.
-In contrast, cannabis sold in the underground market, in which minority entrepreneurs thrive, remains illegal to sell in comparable quantities.
+NJWeedman argues that the enabling legislation will be unjust.
+If the cannabis sold by corporations, large run by white men, is legal.
+In contrast, cannabis sold in the underground market, where minority entrepreneurs thrive, remains illegal to sell in comparable quantities.

 “This new Caucasian corporate cannabis industry is a sham,” Forchion said.
 “Politicians are in cahoots with corporations to take over and control what is now a multi-billion-dollar industry while excluding the existing marijuana market.
 We are witnessing systematic discrimination.”